Methodology

 Data Source

 All compensation data in this tool comes from IRS Form 990 returns filed electronically by tax-exempt organizations.
-These filings are public records, available through the IRS Exempt Organizations Business Master File and the GivingTuesday Data Commons.
+These filings are public records, available through the IRS Exempt Organizations Business Master File and the GivingTuesday Data Commons (available under the Open Database License).

 Compensation Data